 email@example.com or 615-742-2500

-Josh Escue communicates with filmmakers and assists with programming and screening for the Nashville Film Festival.
-This is his second year involved with NaFF.
+Josh Escue manages the screenwriting and film competitions, communicating with filmmakers and screenwriters, daily.
+This is his third year with NaFF, starting as a seasonal employee and now year-round.
 Josh is a Nashville native and is excited to see that the film community is constantly growing.
 He is passionate about helping to bring that growth to his home town.

 Josh graduated from Middle Tennessee State University with a degree in Media Production and Film Studies.
 He has been involved in multiple production projects as well as film reviewing.
 As an avid film-goer and lover of the medium since a young age, Josh brings his communication skills and knowledge of film to the NaFF team.